sabelogumede/HTML5-Apps/README.md

 # HTML5-Apps
 HTML5 and CSS3 mini mobile ui app elements (8-total)

-- To have a better viewing experience please use a mobile screen size of your browser (320 - 736px) exept for the "banner ui file"
+- To have a better viewing experience please use a mobile screen size of your browser (320 - 736px) except for the "banner ui file"

 <!-- Projects -->